dnaptdpt/discord-animated-status/README.md

 3. **Configure environment**
 - cp .env.example .env
--Edit .env with your Discord token
+- Edit .env with your Discord token

 4. **Start MongoDB** (if using local)
 - mongod